F1bonacc1/process-compose/README.md

 ##### Terminate Process Compose on Failure

-There are cases when you might want `process-compose` to terminate immediately when one of the processes exits with non `0` exit code.
+There are cases when you might want `process-compose` to terminate immediately when one of the processes exits with a non `0` exit code.
 This can be useful when you would like to perform "pre-flight" validation checks on the environment.

 To achieve that, use `exit_on_failure` restart policy.
 If defined, `process-compose` will gracefully shut down all the other running processes and exit with the same exit code as the failed process.